eslint/eslint/docs/rules/space-before-function-paren.md

     "space-before-function-paren": ["error", {
         "anonymous": "always",
         "named": "always",
-        "asyncArrow": "always"
+        "asyncArrow": "ignore"
     }],
 }
 ```

 * `always` (default) requires a space followed by the `(` of arguments.
 * `never` disallows any space followed by the `(` of arguments.
-* `ignore` do nothing.
+* `ignore` does nothing.
 This is used in separated settings.

 It can separate setting for each kind of functions by object style options:

 * `anonymous` is for anonymous function expressions (e.g. `function () {}`).
 * `named` is for named function expressions (e.g. `function foo () {}`).
 * `asyncArrow` is for async arrow function expressions (e.g. `async () => {}`).
+  `asyncArrow` is ignored by default for backward compatibility.
+  If you want to warn async arrow function expressions, please use this separated setting.

 ### "always"